mobinzare1999/Lab-7/README.md

 # Lab-7
-Lab 07 exercise 2  of ProgrammingTechniques Politecnico Di Torino Evaluation of sorting algorithms
+Lab 07 Exercise 2  of ProgrammingTechniques Politecnico Di Torino Evaluation of sorting algorithms
 Consider the following sorting algorithms to sort vectors of integers in ascending order:
  Selection Sort